 My Oxford Year is one of my most recommended books and one of the best books set in school because everyone seems to like it, and the perfect addition to an Around the World Reading Challenge for the United Kingdom.
 American Ella Durran has dreamed of studying at Oxford and, at age 24, she has finally achieved her dream on a Rhodes Scholarship.
 The catch is that she was also offered a coveted position on an American presidential campaign.
 She embarks to England with the promise that she will work remotely on the political campaign and return to America at the end of her Oxford year.

 When Ella learns that her English literature course will be taught by a snarky local, Jamie Davenport, she expects the worst.
-But they have a connection that begins as a casual fling and develops into more after Ella learns that Jamie has a life-changing secret.
+But they have a connection that begins as a casual fling and develops more after Ella learns that Jamie has a life-changing secret.

 Ella must face an impossible decision: either to follow her political dreams after her Oxford year or to remain by Jamie’s side turn her back on the man she’s falling in love with to follow her political dreams or be there for him during life’s trials and tribulations.
 I recommend this book if you like “smart chick lit” — a beach read with a bit more depth.